usnistgov/Texture-Sampling-PhaseMeasurement-BiasErrors/README.md

 ### Additional Python packages

 The environment snapshot (AusteniteModeling.yml) and requirements files (stable-req.txt) listing the python packages used in the jupyter notebook scripts are included in the JupyterNotebooks/ directory.
 Citations for these additional packages are listed below.
-With the exception of the mplstereonet package [10], used for plotting pole figures, most of the packages are fairly conventional in scientific computing.
-For the mplstereonet package Anaconda Navigator was not useful in installation, instead the pip install was used in the command terminal.
+With the exception of the mplstereonet package [10], used for plotting pole figures, and fortanformat most of the packages are included in the environment.
+For the mplstereonet and fortranformat packages 'pip install <package>' was used in the active envornment.

 ### Citations for additional packages used in jupyter notebooks: